HorizenOfficial/evm-documentation/docs/02-connect/04-eon_block_explorer.md

 ### Forged Blocks (Reorgs)
 Forged blocks or chain reorganization (reorgs) takes place when a block is removed from the blockchain and a node receives blocks that are part of a new (longest) chain.

-The Gobi Testnet Explorer highlights the Reorgs:
+The EON Block Explorer highlights the Reorgs:

 <p>
 <img src={require("/img/docs/blockscout/gobi-exp-reorg.png").default} alt="reorgs" width="900" height="700" />